-The first aim of this paper is to drop from the literature on the existence of equilibrium with discontinuous games the assumption of transitivity or completeness.
-Specifically, we will generalize the equilibrium existence theorems of Shafer and Sonnenschein (1975) and Yannelis and Prabhakar (1983) by dispensing with the continuity assumption of the preference correspondences.
+The first aim of this paper is to generalize the equilibrium existence theorems of Shafer and Sonnenschein (1975) and Yannelis and Prabhakar (1983) by dispensing with the continuity assumption of the preference correspondences.
 Although the proof of our equilibrium existence theorem in an abstract economy follows the approach of Yannelis and Prabhakar (1983), we cannot rely on continuous selections results, as it was the case in their work (and even earlier in Gale and Mas-Colell (1975)).
 Indeed, the preference correspondence may not admit any continuous selection in our setting.2